After Every Flood Comes a Drought

 Without consultation, I changed to a skin-toned compression band.
 Oh, the pain has lessened dramatically and it’s so much easier to get around.
 It’s going to heal quicker now.

-My Orthopaedic specialist changed to the 0-90degree knee brace [IMG].
+My Orthopedic specialist changed it to the 0-90degree knee brace [IMG].
 This forces the knee to sit up without falling left or right whilst the plasma buildup reduces, yet enabling me to bend the knee sufficiently.
 This is a much better way to recover, particularly that I can walk just a little bit.
 Well, with crutches.
 Because initially is was ever so painful to put any weight on the leg at all!

 So I am slowly on the mend.